By Kevin Marsh, NHS Nurse with Type 2 Diabetes

-The inspiration was simply my family history, who had over 70 years of combined experience.
-My auntie was a ward sister, my father was a paramedic and so forth.
-So, after engineering, I went into manufacturing and registered as a nurse with the NHS and have been there for 9 years.
+I have worked as a nurse for the NHS for 9 years.
+The inspiration was simply my family, who have over 70 years of combined experience in the NHS.
+My Aunt was a ward sister, my father was a paramedic and so forth.
+So, after working in engineering for 18 years, I changed career and registered as a nurse with the NHS, I have been here ever since.

-What prompted you to think you needed a Diabetes test?
+What prompted you to take a Diabetes test?

 I was feeling very tired, urinating a lot.
 I didn’t think I was even diabetic for a long time as my previous tests were fine.
 I mean, these are just ‘normal’ symptoms – in hindsight, it’s quite scary really.